fractaldotbox/talks/w3dc-intro-eth-workshop/slides.md

 Hopefully you will have better ideas on some of the below questions to continue your dev journey
-- What  are censorship resistance, provenance, immutability? rovenance, immutability?
+- What are censorship resistance, provenance, immutability?
 - How do I deploy a contract, test against my dApp, without using real $ (Env & Testnets setup)?
 - How's it different to build apps on "L1 vs L2"?
 - What are some notable dApps and how are they being built?
 Why Smart contract?